revcamila/revcamila/README.md

 - 👋 Hi, I’m @revcamila
 - 👀 I’m interested in Software Development and QA Testing
-- 🌱 I’m currently learning Frontend Development and C#
+- 🌱 I’m currently learning Fullstack Development at NUCBA & Software Development at IFTS °11
-- 👾 In my spare time I love playing videogames
-- 🌿 I'm in love with nature.
 - 📫 How to reach me: revainera.camila@gmail.com or https://www.linkedin.com/in/camila-revainera/

 <!---